msyed5/DOT-SCRIPT/README.md

    <img src="https://github.com/msyed5/DOT-SCRIPT/blob/main/img/TerminalSampleErrorLog.png" height="300">

-4. Errors can be corrected manually or with a seperate data cleaning script (Link here when ready).
+4. Errors can be corrected manually or with a seperate [data cleaning script](https://github.com/linni123789/nycdot).
 5. Rereun the script to confirm errors were corrected.

 ## Workflow Overview